Durant and the Nets face the Hawks

 New York; Friday, 7:30 p.m.
 EST

-BOTTOM LINE: Kevin Durant and the Brooklyn Nets host the Atlanta Hawks.
-Durant ranks sixth in the NBA scoring 29.8 points per game.
+BOTTOM LINE: Kevin Durant leads Brooklyn into a matchup against Atlanta.
+He ranks sixth in the league scoring 29.8 points per game.

-The Nets are 10-6 in Eastern Conference games.
-Brooklyn is sixth in the Eastern Conference in team defense, giving up only 110.3 points while holding opponents to 44.7% shooting.
+The Nets are 10-6 in conference games.
+Brooklyn is 1-1 in games decided by 3 points or fewer.

-The Hawks are 9-9 against Eastern Conference opponents.
-Atlanta has a 2-1 record in games decided by 3 points or fewer.
+The Hawks are 9-9 in conference matchups.
+Atlanta ranks ninth in the league with 44.7 rebounds per game.
+Clint Capela leads the Hawks with 12.2.

 TOP PERFORMERS: Durant is averaging 29.8 points, 6.7 rebounds, 5.5 assists and 1.7 blocks for the Nets.
 Kyrie Irving is averaging 13.3 points over the last 10 games for Brooklyn.

-Trae Young is shooting 28.7% from beyond the arc with 2.1 made 3-pointers per game for the Hawks, while averaging 27.2 points and 9.5 assists.
-Dejounte Murray is shooting 45.2% and averaging 21 points over the last 10 games for Atlanta.
+Trae Young is scoring 27.2 points per game and averaging 3.0 rebounds for the Hawks.
+Dejounte Murray is averaging 2.2 made 3-pointers over the last 10 games for Atlanta.

 LAST 10 GAMES: Nets: 7-3, averaging 112.3 points, 39.7 rebounds, 26.9 assists, 5.9 steals and 7.4 blocks per game while shooting 52.8% from the field.
 Their opponents have averaged 108.6 points per game.